sgamlath/sgamlath.github.io/about.md

 permalink: /about/
 ---

-Undergraduate.
+Software Engineer.
 Love trains, trees and dimples.

 ### More Information

-Reading for B.Sc (Computer Science) in University of Colombo School of Computing.
-Completed an internship at virtusa VRTU (NASDAQ) and now in the fourth and final year of the degree.
+Software Engineer @ MillenniumIT Software (Pvt) Ltd. Read for B.Sc (Computer Science) in University of Colombo School of Computing and currently waiting for the final exam results.

 ### Contact me